khushikumarigupta14/boilerplate-MERN/boilerplate-api/README.md

 A production-ready Node.js + Express backend boilerplate with support for MongoDB, PostgreSQL, and MySQL.

+If you choose to use this boilerplate, please take the time to review the code.
+Your suggestions for improvements are highly welcome.
 ## Features

 - **Multi-Database Support**: Switch between MongoDB (Mongoose), PostgreSQL (Prisma), and MySQL/PostgreSQL (Sequelize) via `.env`.